Home

 The Wheel of Life

 The following "Wheel of Life" exercise helps us look at the various life functions which we address on a daily basis.
-It is not unusual, as a women, to find ourselves pulled in one direction or another and end up focusing most of our attention in a few selected areas of our lives.
+It is not unusual, as a woman, to find ourselves pulled in one direction or another and end up focusing most of our attention in a few selected areas of our lives.
 When this happens other areas of our lives get neglected.
-There are times when life is going to be out of balance due to specific circumstances beyond our control.
-But it is always best to try to keep some balance and maintain a feeling of satisfaction with our lives.
+There are times when life balance changes because our life circumstances change.
+But it is more productive to try to take control of those aspects in our life that are most important whenever we can.
+Try this exercise and learn how stress free living is within your reach.

-The Wheel of Life exercise is designed to help you determine whether you are focusing too much on one part of your life and, consequently, neglecting others.
-I have divided the graphic depiction of a wheel into the 6 sections described below.
-These categories may vary depending on the individual, but with these categories as a template, you can gain an understanding of whether your life is in balance or out of balance.
-Consider how much of your time you spend in each of these 6 areas over a week's time:
+This exercise is designed to help you determine whether you are focusing too much on one part of your life and, consequently, neglecting others.
+The graphic depiction of a wheel is divided into the 6 sections described below.
+These categories may vary depending on the individual, but with these categories as a template, consider how much of your time you spend in each of these areas over a week's time:

-Significant Other, Friends and Family--quality time spent with friends and family members
+• Significant Other, Friends and Family--quality time spent with friends & family

 First.
 Assign a number from 1 to 10 for each category.
 The number "1" on the first line closest to the center, represents the least amount of time and the number "10" represents the greatest amount of time.

 Last.
-Looking at the 6 Wheel of Life categories, list them in order of satisfaction in your life.
+Looking at the 6 categories, list them in order of satisfaction in your life.
 Next to each category, indicate how much time per day you spend in that area.

 Satisfaction level: ---------------Time spent per day: